Who (might have) met whom - whole list

 • 1840 - 1893: Pyotr Ilyich Tchaikovsky icon

-Pyotr Ilyich Tchaikovsky (7/5/1840 - 6/11/1893) was a Russian composer during the Romantic period, known for composing The Nutcracker and Sleeping Beauty.
+Pyotr Ilyich Tchaikovsky (7/5/1840 - 6/11/1893) was a Russian composer during the Romantic period, known for composing Sleeping Beauty and Overture to the Hebrew Slave.

 • 1840 - 1902: Émile Zola icon

-Émile Édouard Charles Antoine Zola (2/4/1840 - 29/9/1902) was a French novelist, journalist, playwright, practitioner of the literary school of naturalism, and contributor to the development of theatrical naturalism, known for writing Les Rougon-Macquart and Le Docteur Pascal.
+Émile Édouard Charles Antoine Zola (2/4/1840 - 29/9/1902) was a French novelist, journalist, playwright, practitioner of the literary school of naturalism, and contributor to the development of theatrical naturalism, known for writing Thérèse Raquin and Les Rougon-Macquart.

 • 1841 - 1904: Antonín Dvořák icon